 Breeding quality Norwegian Elkhounds for over 50 years.

-We, Norman and Mitzie Vig purchased our first Norwegian Elkhound in 1960, and have been breeding only Norwegian Elkhounds ever since.
+Norman and Mitzie Vig purchased their first Norwegian Elkhound in 1960, and have been breeding Norwegian Elkhounds ever since.

 TOP IMAGE: Kamloops Norwegian Elkhound Specialty shows Best Brood Bitch: Ch Ryfjeld’s Driva av Vigeland handled by Norm Vig (right of centre) and her off-spring: Ch.
 Vigeland’s Trygg Sigbjorn on the right (handled by Pat Trip).
 On the far right is Ch.
 Driva’s Miss Hilja av Vigeland (handled by Mitzie Vig).
 Far left is: Ch Vigeland’s Royken, and The Top winning Dog in Obedience in Kamloops, Vigeland’s Tzar CD. (handled by Karen Chernencoff of Solbakken Kennels).
 Under Judge Leslie Rogers, and Royken’s handler is Mark Webster.